avgra3/MariaDB-Context-Manager/README.md

 ```

 __Note:__ For Linux or Mac systems, you may need to change "pip" to "pip3".
+__Note:__ For Anaconda/Miniconda users, this module is not currently in any repositories, however, you can still use pip to install MariaDB package using the same command as above - but be aware that it may cause conflicts with packages you are using.

 ## Implementing the Context Manager